 Soccer Unsporting Behavior

 Unsporting behavior can have many forms in the game of soccer.
 Most times, it is defined as actions against an opponent that are excessively forceful or reckless.
 These actions may bring harm to players or result in unfair advantages for one player or team.
-Unsportsmanlike conduct does not progress the game and usually adds a level of hostility.
-It is wholly unnecessary, goes against the spirit of the game, and explains why committing these actions are punishable offenses.
+Unsporting behavior does not progress the game and usually adds a level of hostility.
+It is wholly unnecessary and goes against the spirit of the game, which is why committing these actions are punishable offenses.

 A few examples of such behavior might include handling the ball to deny an obvious goal, attempting to deceive the referee by acting injured, or acting as if one has been fouled.
 Of course, any behavior considered violent or derisive is also likely to be called unsporting behavior.
 Players simply cannot punch, kick, strike, bite, or spit on other players or team officials and expect to get away with it.

+Unsporting behavior ends in a free kick or penalty kick to the non-offending team and almost always ends in a referee assessing a yellow card to the offending player.
 The result of unsporting behavior being called doesn’t change across leagues or levels of play.
-This offense almost always ends in a referee assessing a yellow card to the offending player.
 The yellow card serves as a cautionable offense, and a second yellow card within the same game will result in ejection.
 If the offense is severe enough, it may warrant a red card.
-In the event that a referee assigns a red card to someone, that person must immediately leave the field of play and is not allowed to return for the remainder of the game.
-The referee may also award a free kick or penalty kick to the non-offending team in certain situations.

 - If a player changes places with the goalkeeper without the referee’s permission.

 - Verbally distracting an opponent during play or the restart of play.